snowkidind/sovcube.run/README.md

 - The window variables interfere with Uniswap.
 - Stats are not made
 - Docs & Help page needs to be filled
-- 300,000 Main chain BSOV tokens for giveaway have to be acquired before release.